epics-extensions/EPNix/doc/src/getting-started.md

 If you do not have Nix installed, first follow the [official instructions][install-nix].

+Unless you are using WSL2, we *highly recommend* using the multi-user installation, as it builds packages in a sandboxed environment.

 [install-nix]: <https://nixos.org/download.html#download-nix>

 ## Enabling nix flakes and the nix command